What does "standardized parcel mapping" mean?

 All the primary assessing (CAMA) software vendors with customers in Massachusetts have developed a “MassGIS Extract” that supports the standard.

 >> Read about, view and download the standardized parcel data.

 What are the advantages of using and maintaining standardized parcel mapping?

 - The MAAO endorses the MassGIS Standard as a best practice.
 (See note and link to letter below)

-- In many communities the standardized data provides better quality mapping
+- In many communities the standardized mapping was a significant improvement over existing mapping.

 - It ensures a very high match rate between maps and assessing data and vice versa; this is essential for software tools such as abutter identification.

-- It provides seamless integration with parcel data from adjacent communities, whether for supporting emergency response, complete abutter notifications, planning, or development review.
+- It provides seamless integration with parcel maps from adjacent communities, whether for supporting emergency response, complete abutter notifications, planning, or development review.

 - It lowers software application costs because consultants don’t have to modify their application because each city or town’s parcel mapping is organized in GIS the same way.

-- It enables tight integration between parcel data and other land records (for example, permit records and registry records)
+- It enables tight integration between parcel mapping and other land records (for example, permit records and registry records).